 Most Visiting Fellows, like many of the graduate students, are from overseas, thus adding an international dimension to life in the College, and are encouraged to bring their partners or family.
 They become Life Members of Clare Hall and are welcomed back at any time to participate in college life.

 Applicants should submit a CV, personal statement and research proposal in PDF format, and the names of three referees familiar with their work.
-At least one referee should be from outside your own university.
-The FAS on-line system will send emails requesting references and letters of invitation or support.
-The system will inform you by email if any references are missing 7 days before the deadline.
+At least one referee should be from outside your university.
+The FAS online system will send emails requesting references and letters of invitation or support.
+The system will inform you by email if any references are missing seven days before the deadline.